 Q: Will a borrower’s PPP loan forgiveness amount be reduced if the borrower laid off an employee, offered to rehire the same employee, but the employee declined the offer?

-A: No. Employees whom the borrower offered to rehire are generally exempt from the CARES Act loan forgiveness reduction calculation.
+A: No, provided the following conditions are met.
+Employees whom the borrower offered to rehire are generally exempt from the CARES Act loan forgiveness reduction calculation.
 This exemption is also available if a borrower previously reduced the hours of an employee and offered to restore the employee’s hours at the same salary or wages.
 Specifically, in calculating the loan forgiveness amount, a borrower may exclude any reduction in full-time equivalent employee headcount that is attributable to an individual employee if:

 - the borrower made a good faith, written offer to rehire such employee (or, if applicable, restore the reduced hours of such employee) during the covered period or alternative payroll covered period;

 - the offer was for the same salary or wages and same number of hours as earned by such employee in the last pay period prior to the separation or reduction in hours;

 - the offer was rejected by such employee;

 - the borrower has maintained records documenting the offer and its rejection; and